 Student groups measure and plan their scale drawing(s) of the Great Pyramid to fit in the outdoor space.
 Use the Crayola So Big Brush and paint roller in the kit to paint a scale drawing.

 Paints wash from skin with soap and water.
 Normal laundering procedures remove stains from most cotton, polyester, acrylic fabrics, and their blends.
 For best results, wash immediately in hot water.
 Do not use pre-wash products as they may set stains.
 Severe staining may require repeat laundering or all-fabric bleach.

-Air-dry your drawing.
-You may preserve your pyramid for others to enjoy, but remove the paint within 2 weeks.
+Students remove the paint within 2 weeks.
 Wash surface with the water pressure from a garden hose.
 Light brushing with a broom or nylon brush may be necessary to remove some paint.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step